syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Getting-Started.md

 {% endtabs %}

-## Adding Tabs to TabbedForm
+## Adding tabs to TabbedForm

-To add Tabs to the form create an instance of [TabPageAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabPageAdv.html) and add it to the Tabs collection of the `TabbedFormControl`.
+To add tabs to the form create an instance of [TabPageAdv](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabPageAdv.html) and add it to the tabs collection of the `TabbedFormControl`.

 {% tabs %}
 {% highlight c# %}